 Cruise the groomed expanse off Tomahawk or hike to the classic stashes off Pony Express.
-Ski patrol dropped the rope on that advanced terrain, long-known to locals for its fine powder stashes, just yesterday.
+Just yesterday, ski patrol dropped the rope on that advanced terrain, long known to locals for its fine powder stashes.
 Middle Rib awaits, pow seekers.
 Plus, the ski resort is a safe place to hike and ride right now, while reports are filing in of avalanche conditions in the backcountry’s “touchy snowpack.”

 These are the dwindling days of 2017.
 Last chance to check off the year’s bucket list, so make your memories a blast: Steamboat’s celebrations include two chances for fireworks this weekend, tonight and Sunday.
 What can we say, Steamboat likes fireworks.

 The ole Man on the Moon is putting on a light show this weekend, too.
-New Year’s is a full moon.
-The Wolf Moon, to be precise.
-So, it will be extra merry and bright outside while you’re night skiing, riding the mountain coaster, sleigh riding or snowshoeing your favorite Emerald Mountain trail.
+New Year’s Day is a full moon, the Wolf Moon, to be precise.
+So it will be extra merry and bright outside while you’re night skiing, riding the mountain coaster, sleigh riding or snowshoeing your favorite Emerald Mountain trail.

 Wishing you the happiest of grand finales for 2017!